 Carbon allocation in this version of CLM is simplistic.
 After maintenance respiration demands are calculated and subtracted from gross primary productivity (GPP), and after nitrogen downregulation of GPP is calculated, the remaining available carbon is allocated at each half-hourly time step following annually fixed ratios of leaf to stem and root carbon pools, and to resulting growth respiration.
 The allocation ratio between stem and leaf is a function of the previous year’s net primary productivity (NPP), while all other allocation ratios are fixed throughout the simulation for a given plant functional type.
 For 13C, photosynthetic fractionation is calculated and photosynthetically fixed 13C is immediately allocated to plant pools following the above description.
 There is no further fractionation in within-plant processes or during decomposition (Oleson et al., 2013).

-Several major developments of CLM performed specifically for this study include: (1) introducing the ability to represent the shade effect and experimental labeling by driving the model with observed atmospheric 13CO2 concentrations, where before 13CO2 was assumed to be constant fraction of CO2, (2) improvement of the site-level simulation workflow and leveraging of the capability for single-point implementation of PTCLM, (3) calibration of the selected model parameters for the pre- and post-treatment periods with parameterization optimization techniques, and (4) adding functional unit test capability for the photosynthesis subroutines.
+Several major developments of CLM performed specifically for this study include: (1) introducing the ability to represent the shade effect and experimental labeling by driving the model with observed atmospheric 13CO2 concentrations, where before 13CO2 was assumed to be a constant fraction of CO2, (2) developing a site-level simulation workflow that leverages PTCLM capability to reproduce actual field experiments, (3) calibration of the selected model parameters to improve predictions and reveal structural errors, and (4) adding functional unit test capability for the photosynthesis subroutines.

 2.2.1 Description of PTCLM simulation

-To perform simulations at the PiTS site, we used PTCLM, a scripting framework to run site-level simulations of CLM more efficiently than the full model and with a high degree of automation and the ability to use site-specific forcing and initialization data (Oleson et al., 2013).
-To initialize soil and vegetation carbon stocks, each PTCLM simulation included 600 years of accelerated decomposition spinup (Thornton and Rosenbloom, 2005), 1000 years of normal spinup, and a transient simulation between 1850-2010.
+To perform simulations at the PiTS site, we used PTCLM, a scripting framework to run site-level simulations of CLM efficiently with site-specific forcing and initialization data (Oleson et al., 2013).
+We performed the standard 600 years of accelerated decomposition spinup, in which soil organic matter decomposition rates are increased (Thornton and Rosenbloom, 2005), followed by 1000 years of normal spinup, in which the decomposition rates are returned to their normal values, and a transient simulation between 1850-2010 using historically varying CO2, 13CO2, nitrogen deposition, and aerosol forcing data.
+During both spinup and transient phases, we cycled 11 years of observed climate data.
 Long-term meteorological driver data were not available at the PiTS site, and instead were taken from the nearby Walker Branch and Chestnut Ridge eddy covariance sites (Hanson et al., 2004) for the years 2000-2010.
+On January 1st, 2003, we simulated a disturbance by harvesting the existing forest and manipulating the model restart file to capture planting of seedlings using a biomass of 1 g C m-2.
+The model then simulated the young stand through the year 2010.
+For the spinup and transient phases through 2002, default temperate evergreen needleleaf model parameters were used.
+Beginning in 2003, model parameters were modified via calibration (see below) to simulate the planted Lobolly trees.

-These input data were cycled continuously to drive the model through the spinup and transient simulations.
-We replaced the meteorology from the eddy covariance sites with observed data at the treatment sites starting at the beginning of the 13CO2 treatment in September 2010 (Warren et al., 2012).
+To simulate the treatment period, we replaced the meteorology from the eddy covariance sites with observed data at the treatment sites starting at day of 13CO2 labeling in September 2010 (Warren et al., 2012).
+The 13CO2 pulse was applied in the model (assuming 100% 13CO2) during a time matching the labeling period.
 Incoming longwave radiation, which is a required CLM input, was not measured.
 We assumed that the heavy shade cloth emitted downward longwave radiation at a blackbody temperature similar to that of the air temperature, and that the light shade cloth did not impact incoming longwave radiation significantly.
 In the light shade case, we therefore applied the model’s internal estimate of incoming longwave radiation, which uses clear-sky assumptions about atmospheric temperature and emissivity (Idso, 1981).
 These assumptions were verified by later measurements of both the light and heavy shade cloths with an infrared camera (data not shown).